msi-ris/Tutorials/rnaseq_cmd.md

 <div class="warn" markdown="1">

 If you want to analyze the "log(CPM)" values from edgeR, for example, to visualize the per-sample expression levels of DEGs, do keep the following in mind.
-We (and edgeR) call the values "log(CPM)" but this is not an accurate name.
+In some cases, the "log(CPM)" value is written as "log(1+CPM)" to reflect the fact that a pseudocount of 1 has been added to the raw fragment counts, but this is not an accurate name.
 The numerical values are actually defined by the following expression:

 ```
 log2([raw counts + 1] / [library size in millions of fragments])
 ```

-This means it is possible that there are *negative values* for specific genes, which would be impossible if the value were literally "log(CPM)."
+This means it is possible that there are *negative values* for specific genes, which would be impossible if the value were literally "log(1+CPM)."
 For example, in a library with 20 million fragments, a gene may have six fragments mapped to it.
-This gene's "log(CPM)" value is then:
+This gene's "log(1+CPM)" value is then:

 ```
   log2([6 + 1] / 20)